-Georgia's Cooperative Extension program has 167 offices, with programming in all of Georgia's 159 counties.
-FVSU and UGA personnel are housed jointly in county offices.
+Georgia's Cooperative Extension programming in all of Georgia's 159 counties.
+UGA and FVSU personnel are housed jointly in county offices.
 Extension delivers programming in Agriculture and Natural Resources, Family and Consumer Sciences, and 4-H Youth Development as both individual county efforts and as multicounty programs.
 State faculty members deliver training to county agents and programming directly to clientele, when appropriate.

-FVSU and UGA research programs are conducted through the Agricultural Experiment Station system.
+UGA and FVSU research programs are conducted through the Agricultural Experiment Station system.
 Georgia has several campuses throughout the state; its four largest are located in Athens, Fort Valley, Tifton and Griffin.
 Georgia has eleven research and education centers strategically located throughout the state.